kirkgo/simple-crm/README.md

 ## Pull-Requests! ##

-This is an example how to use multitenancy in Rails and can definitely will be improved on.
+This is an example how to use multitenancy in Rails and definitely can be improved.
 Pull requests are very much welcomed and desired.
 Don't be afraid.
 Just do it! :)

 ## Copyright & License ##